faniereynders/hottowel-ng/README.md

 ## Running
 Runs locally, no database required.

-### Dev Builds
-The dev build does not optimize the deployed code.
-It simply runs it in place.
-You can run a dev build in multiple ways.

 Type `gulp serve-dev` and browse to `http://localhost:7300`

+## Linting
+Type `gulp jshint` to run code analysis on the code.

+Type `gulp spy` to run code analysis using a watch.

 ## How It Works
 The app is quite simple and has 2 main routes: